Benjo6/Test-Assignment-1/README.md

 reasons for the man not dying.**

 The possible reasons for the man not dying:
- Missed shot
+ -Missed shot
- No more bullet
+ -No more bullet
- Damaged ammo
+ -Damaged ammo
- Wear a bulletproof vest
+ -Wear a bulletproof vest
- Timely first aid
+ -Timely first aid
- Avoid
+ -Avoid
- Fake gun
+ -Fake gun
- Shot without hitting a dangerous place
+ -Shot without hitting a dangerous place
- Someone took the bullets
+ -Someone took the bullets
- Can dodge
+ -Can dodge
- Imagination
+ -Imagination
- Filming
+ -Filming

  ### Alien
  **An alien meets you and it asks you to teach it how to brush its teeth.
 Assume that the alien has teeth exactly like yours, and is as smart as you, but it needs a clear step-by-step instruction.
 List the steps.
 Be as detailed as you can.
 (Example: Hold the toothpaste with your left hand; turn the cap anti-clockwise)**